Monthly Temporal Aggregation of NDVI for Land Cover Change

 Integration & Scaling

 Deploy this aggregation routine within an async tile-processing framework.
 Use dask.distributed to schedule chunked COG reads across a cluster, routing STAC item lists through a priority queue that balances sensor availability and cloud cover forecasts.
 Post-aggregation, feed monthly composites into a CUSUM or Bayesian change detection module to generate deforestation alerts.
-The deterministic baseline ensures alert generation pipelines operate on statistically stable inputs, reducing false positives by 60–80% compared to raw daily stacks.
+The deterministic baseline ensures alert generation pipelines operate on statistically stable inputs, reducing false positives compared to raw daily stacks.

 By enforcing strict QA filtering, statistical robustness, and embedded audit trails, monthly temporal aggregation of NDVI transforms noisy optical observations into verifiable carbon accounting inputs.
 This architecture scales across multi-sensor streams, survives regulatory scrutiny, and provides the deterministic foundation required for automated MRV compliance.